dscape/rewrite/README.md

 * Request `/` will be dispatched to `/resource/users.xqy?action=list`
 * Request `/users/dscape`  will be dispatched to `/resource/users.xqy?action=show&id=dscape`

-You can [customize the file path][19] and  [store configurations in a file][20].
+You can [customize the file path][19] and / or  [store configurations in a file][20].
 If you are curious on how the translation from path to file is done refer to "Supported Features".

 Here's an example of how your `users.xqy` might look like: